CURE MIX FOR 5 LBS. (2.25 KG) OF BACON

 Smoking the bacon

-- The next morning, remove the paper and dry the surface of the meat in front of an electric fan, or inside of a smoker heated to about 140°F (60°C) If a smoker is used, make sure that the damper is fully open.
+- The next morning, remove the paper and dry the surface of the meat in front of an electric fan, or inside of a smoker heated to about 140°F (60°C).
+If using a smoker, make sure that the damper is fully open.
 Do not use smoke.
 Drying the surface will require one or two hours.

 - Raise the smoke chamber temperature to about 150°F (65°C).
-Smoke about 2 or 3 hours more until the surface of the bacon takes on an attractive reddish-brown color.
+Using maple wood, smoke about 2 or 3 hours more until the surface of the bacon takes on an attractive reddish-brown color.
 Remove the meat from the smoke chamber.

 - Let the meat cool at room temperature for about one hour.
 After cooling at room temperature, place the hunks of bacon in a container – uncovered – and chill overnight.
-The bacon may be sliced the following morning.
-Bacon that will not be consumed within about a week may be frozen.
+You may slice the bacon the following morning.
+Freeze the bacon that will not be consumed within about a week.

 Note: If the salt taste is too mild, the next time you make this product, add about 1 teaspoon of salt to the ingredients list.
 If the salt taste is too strong, reduce the amount of Bradley Cure by about 1 teaspoon.